John Q. Tilson: Early life

+Tilson was born in Clearbranch, Unicoi County, Tennessee, on April 5, 1866, to William and Katherine (Sams) Tilson.
+His father had obtained a grant of 900 acres in the Clearbranch community.
+He spent his early life on the family farm.

-Tilson was born in Clearbranch, Unicoi County, Tennessee, on April 5, 1866.
-He attended both public and private schools in nearby Flag Pond and later at Mars Hill, North Carolina.
-He went to college at Carson–Newman College, in Jefferson City, Tennessee, where he graduated in 1888.
+He attended both public and private schools in nearby Flag Pond, and later at Mars Hill, North Carolina.
+He went to college at Carson–Newman College, in Jefferson City, Tennessee, where he graduated in 1891.
 Later he enrolled at Yale Law School, where he graduated in 1893.
-He was admitted to the bar in 1897 and started to practice in New Haven, Connecticut.
+He was admitted to the bar in 1897, and started to practice law in New Haven, Connecticut.